krasimir/cssx/README.md

 module.exports.stylesheet = CSSFactory;
 ```

-So we, by default, have one global stylesheet that could be accessed via `cssx` and we may create other independent stylesheet with `cssx.stylesheet()`.
+So, we by default have one global stylesheet that could be accessed via `cssx` and we may create other independent stylesheet with `cssx.stylesheet()`.

 ## Testing